Pungyeon/clean-go-article/README.md

 }
 ```

-Notice how we have added some of the clutter from the `Do` method signature.
-The way that we have accomplished this, is by having our `concat` function return a function.
-Within the returned function, we are storing the input values originally passed in to our `concat` function.
-The returned function can therefore now take a single input parameter, and within our function logic, we will append it, with our original input value.
-As a newly introduced concept, this is quite strange, however, getting used to having this as an option can indeed help loosen up program coupling and help get rid of bloated functions.
+Notice how we've effectively moved some of the clutter out of the `Do` method signature and into the `concat` method signature.
+Here, the `concat` function returns yet another function.
+Within the returned function, we store the input values originally passed in to our `concat` function.
+The returned function can therefore now take a single input parameter; within our function logic, we will append it to our original input value.
+As a newly introduced concept, this may seem quite strange.
+However, getting used to having this as an option can help loosen up logic coupling and help get rid of bloated functions.

-In the next section, we will talk about interfaces, but let's take a short moment to talk about the difference between interfaces and closures.
-The problems that interfaces solve, definitely  overlap with the problems solved by closures.
-The implementation of interfaces in Go makes the distinction of when to use one or the other, somewhat difficult at times.
-Usually, whether an interface or a closure is used, is not really of importance and whichever solves the problem in the simplest manner, is the right choice.
-Typically, closures will be simpler to implement, if the operation is simple by nature.
+In the next section, we'll get into interfaces.
+Before we do so, let's take a short moment to discuss the difference between interfaces and closures.
+First, it's worth noting that interfaces and closures definitely solve some common problems.
+However, the way that interfaces are implemented in Go can sometimes make it tricky to decide whether to use interfaces or closures for a particular problem.
+Usually, whether an interface or a closure is used isn't really of importance; the right choice is whichever one solves the problem at hand.
+Typically, closures will be simpler to implement if the operation is simple by nature.
 However, as soon as the logic contained within a closure becomes complex, one should strongly consider using an interface instead.

-Dave Cheney has an excellent write up on this topic, and a talk on the same topic:
+Dave Cheney has an excellent write-up on this topic, as well as a talk:

 * https://dave.cheney.net/2016/11/13/do-not-fear-first-class-functions
 * https://www.youtube.com/watch?v=5buaPyJ0XeQ&t=9s

-Jon Bodner also has a talk about this topic
+Jon Bodner also has a related talk:

 * https://www.youtube.com/watch?v=5IKcPMJXkKs

 ### Interfaces in Go

-In general, the go method for handling `interface`'s is quite different from other languages.
-Interfaces aren't explicitly implemented, like they would be in Java or C#, but are implicitly implemented if they fulfill the contract of the interface.
-As an example, this means that any `struct` which has an `Error()` method, implements / fulfills the `Error` interface and can be returned as an `error`.
-This has it's advantages, as it makes Go feel more fast-paced and dynamic, as interface implementation is extremely easy.
-There are obviously also disadvantages with this approach to implementing interfaces.
+In general, Go's approach to handling `interface`s is quite different from those of other languages.
+Interfaces aren't explicitly implemented like they would be in Java or C#; rather, they are implicitly created if they fulfill the contract of the interface.
+As an example, this means that any `struct` that has an `Error()` method implements (or "satisfies") the `Error` interface and can be returned as an `error`.
+This manner of implementing interfaces is extremely easy and makes Go feel more fast paced and dynamic.
+However, there are certainly disadvantages with this approach.
 As the interface implementation is no longer explicit, it can be difficult to see which interfaces are implemented by a struct.
-Therefore, the most common way of defining interfaces, is by writing interfaces with as few methods a possible.
-This way, it will be easier to understand whether or not a struct fulfills the contract of an interface.
+Therefore, it's common to define interfaces with as few methods as possible; this makes it easier to understand whether a particular struct fulfills the contract of the interface.

-There are other ways of keeping track of whether your structs are fulfilling the interface contract.
-One method, is to create constructors, which return an interface, rather than the concrete type:
+An alternative is to create constructors that return an interface rather than the concrete type:

 ```go
 type Writer interface {